Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and Multiple-graph Matching: Proposed Approaches

-The above vanilla vertex embedding procedure in Eq.~(\ref{eq:node}) is general and does not consider the one-to-one assignment constraint for matching.
-Here we develop a matching constraint aware embedding model: in each layer a soft permutation is predicted via classifier with Sinkhorn network $\text{Classifier}(\cdot)$ (see discussions below) followed by vectorization operator $\text{vec}(\cdot)$.
-The predicted permutation is concatenated to vertex embeddings.
-Such an embedding scheme is denoted as \textbf{Sinkhorn embedding} in the rest of the paper.
+The above general vanilla vertex embedding procedure in Eq.~(\ref{eq:node}) does not consider the one-to-one assignment constraint for matching.
+Here we develop a matching constraint aware embedding model: in each layer a soft permutation (i.e. doubly-stochastic matrix) is scored via classifier with Sinkhorn network $\mathrm{Classifier}: \mathbb{R}^{n_1n_2\times l_k}\rightarrow [0,1]^{n_1\times n_2}$ (see discussions in Sec.~\ref{sec:sinkhorn_classifier}) followed by vectorization operator $\mathrm{vec}(\cdot)$.
+The predicted soft permutation is concatenated to vertex embeddings whereby matching information is considered in embedding layers.
+With $f_m, f_v: \mathbb{R}^{l_{k-1}}\rightarrow \mathbb{R}^{(l_k-1)}$, such a matching-aware embedding scheme is denoted as \textbf{Sinkhorn embedding} in the rest of the paper.

+where $[\ \cdot \quad \cdot \ ]$ means concatenation.
 We experiment both vanilla vertex embedding in Eq.~(\ref{eq:node}) and matching-aware Sinkhorn embedding in Eq.~(\ref{eq:sk_emb}), to validate the necessity of adding assignment constraint.